 Among the many hats Dr. Hampson wears throughout the day, her commitment and dedication to strong mentorship is proven time and time again.
 In 2019, she received the UCSF Department of Urology Peter R. Carroll Mentorship Award for her mentorship of urology residents, and in 2018 the UCSF Explore Mentor Award, which recognizes medical student mentors that nurture leaders, innovators, advocates and researchers at UCSF.
 Michael Sadighian, Medical Student and one of Dr. Hampson’s mentees describes his experience with her as his mentor, “There was never a sense that Dr. Hampson was the boss of me, but instead Dr. Hampson made me feel like I was working with her, as a collaborator, and this motivated me to work hard in between our meetings so I could demonstrate to Dr. Hampson that I am capable of mobilizing the new skills and knowledge that she teaches me.” and “…she prioritizes my own professional development and thus allows me to take ownership of significant aspects of her research projects”.

 “Dr. Hampson exemplifies what it means to be a Young Urologist of the Year.
 Her passion and dedication to develop educational programs and mentor urologists is without question.
 This recognition is well deserved.”
-Dr. Raj S. Pruthi, Professor and Chair of the UCSF Dept of Urology
+Dr. Raj S. Pruthi, Professor of the UCSF Dept of Urology

 As the Associate Program Director for the UCSF Urology Residency Program she dedicates her time and energy to the education and advancement of the residents.
 In early 2020, she developed the UrologyCOViD lecture series, which was borne out of a need to enhance resident education in the face of decreasing clinical education because of the COVID outbreak.
 Residents were suddenly faced with very low volume clinical activity due to COVID shut-downs, and there was a need to supplement their education during this time period.
 The residents approached her about potentially creating a virtual didactics seminar, and within a week she had launched UrologyCOViD (Urology Collaborative Online Virtual Didactics).
 Bringing together faculty from across the country, this program became an overnight success with widespread national, and even international, viewership and participation.
 Since then, the #UrologyCOViD project has continued and evolved under her guidance, improving access to urology didactic education and evolving the concept of didactic education in urology.